W427697/Discord-/docs/writing-stories/mocking-modules.md

 The recommended method for mocking modules is to use [subpath imports](https://nodejs.org/api/packages.html#subpath-imports), a feature of Node packages that is supported by both [Vite](../builders/vite.md) and [Webpack](../builders/webpack.md).

 To configure subpath imports, you define the `imports` property in your project's `package.json` file.
 This property maps the subpath to the actual file path.
-The example below configures subpath imports for the `api` and `prisma` internal modules:
+The example below configures subpath imports for four internal modules:

 TK: External module example?